-You may find yourself putting others first almost automatically — saying yes when you mean no, avoiding conflict, over-explaining or taking responsibility for how other people feel.
-You might appear capable and considerate, yet inside feel unsure, resentful or quietly overwhelmed.
+You may find yourself putting other people first almost automatically — saying yes when you mean no, avoiding conflict, over-explaining or feeling responsible for how others feel.
+Outwardly, you may appear thoughtful, capable and accommodating, while inwardly feeling anxious, resentful, emotionally drained or unsure of yourself.

-People-pleasing often develops as a way of managing relationships and avoiding conflict — but over time it can leave you disconnected from your own needs and unsure of yourself.
+People-pleasing often develops as a way of maintaining connection, avoiding conflict or protecting relationships.
+But over time, it can leave you disconnected from your own needs, feelings and sense of authority.

-Perhaps you second-guess your decisions, worry you have upset someone or struggle to assert yourself without guilt.
-You may adapt quickly to others, hide what you really think or need, or feel anxious when there is tension.
-The more you try to maintain harmony, the more you can lose sight of your own preferences, limits and sense of authority.
+You may second-guess your decisions, worry you have upset someone or struggle to assert yourself without guilt or anxiety.
+Perhaps you adapt quickly to other people, listening closely to what they want — or what you imagine they want — before fully listening to yourself.
+You may hide what you really think or need or feel unsettled when there is tension or disapproval.
+The more energy that goes into maintaining harmony, the easier it becomes to lose touch with your own preferences, boundaries and sense of self.

-People-pleasing can show up in subtle and powerful ways.
-You may care deeply about others, yet find yourself automatically shaping who you are around them — often at the expense of your own needs.
+People-pleasing can operate in subtle yet deeply ingrained ways.
+You may care deeply about others, yet find yourself automatically adjusting who you are around them — often losing touch with your own needs, preferences and limits in the process.

 Common patterns include: